shutterstock_2339060709 (1) (1)

 Once you have claimed under the ERIS scheme in a single year then you can continue to qualify under that scheme for one further year, whether you reach the 30% target or not.
 This recognises the value of stability and consistency for SMEs.

-If your qualifying R&D expenditure does not reach 30% of your total expenditure, then the merged R&D expenditure credit will apply (add details here on rates and above the line).
+If your qualifying R&D expenditure does not reach 30% of your total expenditure, then the merged R&D expenditure credit will apply (an above-the-line credit rate of 20%).

-If you are a loss-making SME that invests heavily in R&D you should speak to your current advisor to confirm if you’re previous R&D spend would achieve the 30% figure and also establish the forecast ratio for your tax year starting on or after 1 April 2024.
-If your forecasted ratio is on the threshold of the 30% figure then it is more important than ever to make sure that you document your R&D projects and costs so that you can evidence and optimise your qualifying R&D expenditure.
+If you are a loss-making SME that invests heavily in R&D you should speak to your current advisor to confirm if you’re previous R&D spend constitutes at least 40% (for expenditure incurred on or after 1 April 2023), and also establish the forecast ratio for your accounting period starting on or after 1 April 2024.
+If your forecasted ratio is on the threshold of the 30% figure, then it is more important than ever to make sure that you document your R&D projects and costs so that you can evidence and optimise your qualifying R&D expenditure.
 Tracking that through the year will help you understand which scheme will likely apply to you.

 Contact us to find out how you can make the most of your claim